Focusing Competing Priorities When Each Workplace Leader is Right

 These concerns vary depending on the viewpoint and responsibilities of each departmental leader.
 For example, human resources or staffing leaders are concerned about the tight labor market and struggle with finding enough qualified candidates if they require pre-employment testing.
 At the same time, a safety manager may be most concerned with mitigating risk and preserving the safety record the company has worked hard to achieve and maintain.

 Still, a CEO or other C-suite executive may think, “I don’t care what employees do with their free time as long as they are productive at work.”
-While regulatory and compliance teams may focus on how to comply with ever-changing laws and maintain SAFETY + FAIRNESSTM for employees.
+While regulatory and compliance teams may focus on how to comply with ever-changing laws while maintaining safety and promoting for employees.

 WHO IS RIGHT WHEN NO ONE IS WRONG?